-The History Department offers both the thesis and non-thesis options for the Master of Arts Degree.
-The areas of concentration for the degree include: American, African-American, Global, African, and Public History and Oral History.
+The History Department offers both the thesis and project options for the Master of Arts Degree.
+The areas of concentration for the degree include: Global, U.S., Public, and African Diaspora history.

 The Department of History and Philosophy offers students the opportunity to pursue a course of study that prepares them to enter a range of professional paths and careers.
 These potential careers include teaching from elementary to high school to junior college to the four year university.
 Additional professional forays are possible in research and scholarship enterprises, public and leadership service and a welter of other pursuits, all requiring a demonstrated knowledge, appreciation and application of the human historical experience in response to an ever-changing multi-cultural world.